 Our tours offer a different way to explore Kauai because instead of large, unfriendly buses for our guided tours, our local guides in Kauai drive smaller vehicles like SUVs to 11 passenger Mercedes-Benz Benz shuttles.
 We believe these types of tours help create a more intimate and relaxing experience.

 Kauai is full of amazing small towns, great local foods, and historic landmarks.
 Are you ready to discover Kauai?
 Book a Kauai tour or check out or travel tips and see the sights for yourself.

 Here are a few of the best places to visit in Kauai:

 NaPali Coast – The NaPali Coast is the mountainous shoreline on Kauai’s North Shore.
 The NaPali Coast is unlike any other place with its deep, narrow valleys and green cliffs.
-Raft tours and helicopters are among most popular ways to see the NaPali Coast.
+Raft tours and helicopters are the most popular ways to see the NaPali Coast.

 Poipu Beach - Poipu Beach on the South Shore is a popular spot on the weekends for birthday parties, picnics, and family activities.
 It’s also a popular with seals.
 Check out the Hawaiian monk seals that sleep on the tombola at Poipu Beach.
-The western side of the beach a popular spot for beginning body boarders.
+The western side of the beach is a popular spot for beginning body boarders.
 Renting snorkels and surfboard are also popular at Poipu Beach.